port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 ### Terraform installation

-If you are using Terraform to manage your infrastructe, you can use the AWS exporter [Terraform module](../iac/terraform/modules/aws-exporter-module.md).
+If you are using Terraform to manage your infrastructure, you can use the AWS exporter [Terraform module](../iac/terraform/modules/aws-exporter-module.md).

 ### Step-by-step installation